-The Ladd Educational Suite houses the K4 students in two large classrooms.
-Both classrooms have bathrooms and storage and are equipped with SMARTBoards.
+The Ladd Educational Suite houses two of the three K4 classrooms.
+Both classrooms are large, have bathrooms and storage, and are equipped with SMARTBoards.

 The K5 suite is made up of four large classrooms, each with its own bathroom, storage and SMARTBoard.
 A large commons area allows all of the classes to come together and includes cubbies, a platform stage and a large, wall-mounted flat panel TV.
-The suite also houses the elementary music room, a conference room and a teacher workroom.
+The suite also houses an additional K4 classroom, a conference room and a teacher workroom.

-The K4/K5 playground features equipment for the youngest students on campus, including a fall-safe surface and a sharks’ teeth pit.
+The shaded K4/K5 playground features equipment for the youngest students on campus, including a fall-safe surface and a shark tooth pit.